h0mbre/h0mbre.github.io/_posts/2019-09-29-Learn-C-By-Creating-A-Rootkit.md

 ```

 As you can see, our library at `/root/LearningC/example.so` is loaded first before any other library on disk. ([Awesome explanation](https://www.technovelty.org/linux/a-little-tour-of-linux-gateso.html) of that first library, "`linux-gate.so.1`")

+It should be noted that by not specifying a binary after the path to our shared library, `LD_PRELOAD` will use the specified shared library for all dynamically linked programs system wide.

+## /etc/ld.so.preload